 – Offshore and nearshore projects

 For other piles, other methods are more suitable.
 For instance, applying DLT to cast in situ concrete piles, bored piles or CFA’s, the high impact loads leads to (too) high impact stresses with possible damage to the pile.
-Reduction the impact load to limit the stresses to the concrete strength, leads for this type of piles to a low mobilised bearing capacity.
-These type of piles are better to test by Rapid Load Testing, StatNamic or StatRapid, at which the maximum stresses during the test are significant lower.
+Reduction of the impact load to limit the stresses to the concrete strength, leads for this type of piles to a low mobilised bearing capacity.
+Furthermore uncertainty in cross-section and concrete quality results in reduced accuracy of the analysis.
+These types of piles are preferably tested by Rapid Load Testing, StatNamic or StatRapid, for which which the maximum stresses during the test are significant lower.

-Allnamics can choose to perform Rapid Load Tests with two different type of testing.
+Allnamics can choose to perform Rapid Load Tests with two different types of testing.
 For test loads up to 16 MN, StatRapid will be often used.
-For higher loads the StatNamic test method is available.
-With this test method loads up to 65 MN, and in short notice up top 150 MN, are possible.
+For higher loads the Statnamic test method is available.
+With this test method loads up to 65 MN, and, in the near future, up top 150 MN, are possible.

 Do you want to know more about StatNamic testing?
 Contact Peter firstname.lastname@example.org

 Bi-directional test (O-Cell)